 Could I Lose Custody by Giving Guardianship to the Grandmother?

 There are many reasons why a person might seek to give a grandmother guardianship of a child.
 Considering that so many Americans live paycheck-to-paycheck, it is often a struggle to pay bills or put food on the table.
-As a result, a parent might try to do what is in the interest of a child by seeking to place him or her within the care a grandmother on a temporary basis.
-Although temporary guardianship might seem like the solution, there are a few things to know before you make that decision.
+As a result, a parent might try to do what is in the best interest of a child by seeking to place him or her within the care a grandmother on a temporary basis.
+Although temporary guardianship might seem like the best solution, there are a few things to know before you make that decision.